aboerzel/Traffic-Sign-Classifier/README.md

 ### Test a Model on New Images

-#### 1. Choose five German traffic signs found on the web and provide them in the report.
-For each image, discuss what quality or qualities might be difficult to classify.

-Here are five German traffic signs that I found on the web:
+Here are 20 German traffic signs that I found on the web:

 ![alt text][test_images]

-The first image might be difficult to classify because ...

-#### 2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
-At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).

-Here are the results of the prediction:
+And here are the results of the prediction:

 ![alt text][test_images_predictions]

-The model was able to correctly guess 4 of the 5 traffic signs, which gives an accuracy of 80%.
-This compares favorably to the accuracy on the test set of ...
+The model was able to correctly guess 19 of the 20 traffic signs, which gives an accuracy of 95%.
+This compares favorably to the accuracy on the test set of 94.66%.

+It is noticeable that the misrecognized image should have class 23.
+This is one of the classes underrepresented in the training data, so this class is disadvantaged in the classification!!

-#### 3. Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
-Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
-(OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)
+Top 5 softmax probabilities for each image along with the sign type of each probability:

-The code for making predictions on my final model is located in the 11th cell of the Ipython notebook.

-For the first image, the model is relatively sure that this is a stop sign (probability of 0.6), and the image does contain a stop sign.
-The top five soft max probabilities were

 ![alt text][top-5-predictions]

-For the second image ...
+The diagram above shows that most classes are clearly recognized.
+Only in "Speed limit (100km/h)" the top 5 predictions are close together.
+But that is also because the dataset contains  of several classes that are very similar.

 ### (Optional) Visualizing the Neural Network

-#### 1. Discuss the visual output of your trained network's feature maps.
-What characteristics did the neural network use to make classifications?
+To get a better understanding of how the network sees an image and which features lead to classification, it is useful to visualize the activation maps of the various network layers.
+The following example visualizes the activation maps for one of the test images.
+Therefore I used code snippets from https://github.com/philipperemy/keras-activations

 ![alt text][activation_map_visualization]